Getting Your First Credit Card

 - What is the best first credit card for beginners?

-There’s no cut-and-dried way to know exactly when you should apply for your first credit card.
-However, they say “forewarned is forearmed.”
-In other words, having the information you need, even before you need it, can help make this important decision easier when the time comes.
-This guide to getting your first credit card will walk you through some simple ways to determine if you’re ready for this big financial step:
+There’s no universal “right” time to apply for your first credit card.
+It all depends on the individual, but having the information you need before you apply can help make this important decision easier.
+This guide for first-time credit card users will walk you through some simple ways to determine if you’re ready for this big financial step.

 Before you apply for your first credit card